rust-lang/rust/text/0000-cargo-build-command.md

 # Drawbacks

 * The system proposed here for linking native code is in general somewhat verbose.
-In theory well designed third-party cargo crates can alleviate this verbosity by providing much of the boilerplate, but it's unclear to what extent they'll be able to alleviate it.
+In theory well designed third-party Cargo crates can alleviate this verbosity by providing much of the boilerplate, but it's unclear to what extent they'll be able to alleviate it.
 * None of the third-party crates with "convenient build logic" currently exist,